sukumarkar/sukumarkar.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-You are welcome to clone this code for your own personal use, just please attribute the source to the original website or to this repo.
-If you do clone this website, feel free to add an attribution link to your own downstream website in index.html if you want.
+Website design has been forked from Jon Barron (https://github.com/jonbarron/website) via Qasim Wani's fork (https://github.com/QasimWani/qasimwani.github.io).
+Feel free to clone this code for your personal use.